 # df -h

-Note: Using the'-h' option will list all the output in "Human Readable Format".
+Note: Using the'-h' option will list all the outputs in a "Human Readable Format".
 You can see the results of all the disk space of my previous examples measured in bytes, which are difficult to read.
 You can see this example, it measures all the sizes in GB which is easy to understand.
-Reading the sizes in MB, GB, TB is much easier than the kB.
+Reading the sizes in MB, GB, and TB is much easier than the KB.
 The '-h' human-readable format used the power of 1024.

 # df -H

-4. How to sum up the total of the disk space usage?
+4. How to sum up the total disk space usage?

 # df -h --total